MicrosoftDocs/fabric-docs/docs/onelake/create-lakehouse-onelake.md

 ---
 title: Create a lakehouse with OneLake
-description: Learn how to create a lakehouse and load data with OneLake. ms.reviewer: eloldag ms.author: eloldag
+description: Learn how to create a lakehouse and load data into it with OneLake; you can also add data in bulk or schedule data loads. ms.reviewer: eloldag ms.author: eloldag
 author: eloldag